HewlettPackard/Docker-Synergy/docs-src/deploy-win/create-template-win.md

 -   Once connected to the console, you will be placed in the BIOS setup screen.
 Select the `Boot` tab, click on CD-ROM Drive and move up the CD-ROM drive above the hard drive.
 This allows your Windows Server 2016 ISO image to be loaded first on boot.
 Save your changes and exit.
 -   Enter your choices for Language, Time/Currency Format, Keyboard and then select `Install Now`.
 -   Select the OS you want to install, and then select `Custom: Install Windows Only`.
--   Select drive 0, the 100 GB drive you specified earlier, as the location for installing windows.
+-   Select drive 0, the 100 GB drive you specified earlier, as the location for installing Windows.
 -   Add a password for the Administrator user.
 -   Install VMware Tools and reboot.